scorelab/LabelLab/README.md

-## HOW TO CREATE A NEW PROJECT
+## How to create a new project

 - Upon sign in u will be guided to a page where there will be a option to click photo or upload through gallery .
 - On swiping from left to right you can see history OR  your past classification.
 - On swiping from right to left you can see your projects
 - To create a project tap on the add project icon on right bottom add project screen will appear asking credentials i.e project name & description
-- Upon filling the credentials click “create “ button
+- Upon filling the credentials click `create` button
-- Project will be created and you will be directed to “ projects “ menu.
+- Project will be created and you will be directed to " projects " menu.

-## HOW TO ADD IMAGES TO PROJECT
+## How to add images to project

 - Open your project from project menu screen.
 - You will be shown details about your project.